Heather Widdows

 Heather Widdows (born 29 August 1972) is a British philosopher, specialising in applied ethics.
-She was at the University of Birmingham for 22 years, beginning as research fellow and finishing as Pro-Vice-Chancellor (Research and Knowledge Transfer).She is currently a Professor in the Department of Philosophy at the University of Warwick.
+She was at the University of Birmingham for 22 years, beginning as research fellow and finishing as Pro-Vice-Chancellor (Research and Knowledge Transfer).
+She is currently a professor in the Department of Philosophy at the University of Warwick.
 Her research is in the areas of global ethics, feminist philosophy, and philosophy of health and bioethics.
 In 2005, she was awarded a visiting fellowship at Harvard University.

 Her most recent book, Perfect Me: Beauty as an Ethical Ideal (Princeton University Press, 2018), explores how the nature of the beauty ideal is changing - becoming more dominant, demanding and global than ever before.
 Widdows argues that to address the harms caused by the beauty ideal, we must first understand its ethical nature.
 Vogue described the book as "groundbreaking", and writer and journalist Bri Lee included Perfect Me in her article Books That Changed Me.

 Education and career

 Widdows did her undergraduate degree Systematic Theology first class and PhD at the University of Edinburgh.
 She completed her PhD thesis in 1999 on "The relationship of morality and religion : an investigation of the issue in modern anglophone philosophy".
 She was supervised by Professor James P. Mackey and Ronald Hepburn.
 Following the completion of her PhD, spent a year as a post-doctoral research fellow at Imperial College London.
 She became part of the Department of Philosophy at the University of Birmingham as a research fellow in the Centre for the Study of Global Ethics in 2001.
 Widdows continued to work there until 2022, becoming a lecturer in 2003, senior lecturer in 2005, and professor of global ethics in 2009.
 She became the deputy Pro-Vice Chancellor for Research Impact in 2017, and Pro-Vice Chancellor for Research and Knowledge transfer in 2021.
-In 2022 became a Professor in the Department of Philosophy at the University of Warwick.
+In 2022 became a professor in the Department of Philosophy at the University of Warwick.

 Widdows is currently the deputy chair of the REF2021 Philosophy sub-panel.
 Previously she was a member of the REF2014 Philosophy sub-panel.

 Policy Work

-Heather served as a member of the Nuffield Council on Bioethics from 2014 to 2020 and previously on the UK Biobank Ethics and Governance Council from 2007 to 2013, and a member of Nuffield Council on Bioethics Working Party on Cosmetic Procedures from 2015-2016.
+Heather served as a member of the Nuffield Council on Bioethics from 2014 to 2020 and previously on the UK Biobank Ethics and Governance Council from 2007 to 2013, and a member of Nuffield Council on Bioethics Working Party on Cosmetic Procedures from 2015 to 2016.

 Heather's work on appearance-based discrimination, or lookism, was also cited in the Women and Equalities Committee inquiry into 'Changing the perfect picture: an inquiry into body image'.